 - Eat gelato, lots of it!

 Split is built in, on and around a Roman Palace by the name of ‘Diocletian’s Palace’.
 You will find white stone walls filled with galleries, shops, bars, supermarkets, hotels and restaurants.

 Arriving into Split was somewhat upsetting, as we knew our sailing trip was over, although we had did have one of our best weeks yet.
 We parted ways with 28 people but stayed with another 2 couples that we had grown close to on board.
-We chose to share an Airbnb with one couple (canceling our already booked hostel that was close to $60 more expensive!).
-The apartment was a 10 minute walk from the Old Town and one of our favourite apartment stays so far.
+We chose to share an Airbnb with one couple (cancelling our already booked hostel that was close to $60 more expensive!).
+The apartment was a 10-minute walk from the Old Town and one of our favourite apartment stays so far.